atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 		  id:: 67767469-542f-48c0-b2a5-188b3fea1232
 			- primary key URL of service/project homepage
 			- [Crawl each source](https://github.com/atproto-tools/atproto-tools-scripts/tree/main/f/data_sources)
-				- TODO add more sources! contributions welcome
+				- TODO add more sources! contributions v much welcome.
+					- Ideally you make a pull request to import the data yourself, I wrote a module to import data.
+						- However i a
 				- TODO [contact](https://atproto-tools.getgrist.com/p2SiVPSGqbi8/main-list/p/7#a1.s19.r3.c684) all the data source owners and ask for forgiveness/permission
 				- preserve categorization
 					- TODO still a deal of work to be done of [unifying](https://atproto-tools.getgrist.com/p2SiVPSGqbi8/main-list/p/19) all this metadata, for example several sources have analogous tags for client apps.